Borrow £250 to £3,000

 A guarantor is anybody who agrees to be under obligation for the debt of a borrower.
 They carry out the promise to the lender and if the borrower doesn’t pay what is owed, the guarantor may be called on to pay, or the lender may repossess any of the guarantor’s property registered as security for the debt.

 So it is unsafe to agree to be a guarantor.
 You should periodically get independent legal counsel before agreeing to be a guarantor.

-Generally, family members are accepted by many lenders to serve as guarantors for borrowers.
-While some restrict the qualified guarantors to members of the immediate family of the borrower such as his or her parents and a spouse, some lenders are flexible and give opportunity to grandparents, ex-spouse(s), and siblings to support the move by a family member to take a Guarantor Loan.
+Generally, family members are accepted by many lenders to serve as guarantors for borrower’s accounts.
+While some restrict the qualified guarantors to members of the immediate family of the borrower such as his or her parents and a spouse, some lenders are flexible and give the opportunity to grandparents, ex-spouse(s), and siblings to support the move by a family member to take a Guarantor Loan.